Thursday, October 16, 2025

 Here is the mechanism.
 I replaced the DC board with the 21 pin board recommended by Rapido.
 This unit will not have sound.

 I do recommend these locomotives.
-They seem to be a the lower end of cost of the most recent Rapido locomotives, but they are top of the lone in detail and operations.
+They seem to be a the lower end of cost of the most recent Rapido locomotives, but they are top of the line in detail and operations.

 Wednesday, April 2, 2025